ETA 29 and 19

 Before getting started on this task, it’s both a duty and a genuine pleasure to present a summary of my sources, along with a few appropriate acknowledgements.
 First and foremost, I must pay tribute to Martyn Serginson, who published a highly informative article on the various ETA 29 models which appeared in issues 65 and 66 (Jan/Feb and Mar/Apr 2000) of the sadly now-defunct “Model Engine World” (MEW) magazine.
 I freely acknowledge my indebtedness to Martyn for making this information generally available.

 Secondly, it would be hard for me to overstate my indebtedness to former Championship-level Class ”B” team race icon Ray Tuthill.
-Ray was kind enough to share many of his reminiscences of his time using the ETA 29 to such good effect in Class “B” competition during the mid to late 1950’s and early 1960’s.
+Ray was kind enough to share many reminiscences of his time using the ETA 29 to such good effect in Class “B” competition during the mid to late 1950’s and early 1960’s.
 Having been very directly involved with Ken Bedford in the transformation of the ETA 29 into its final fully-developed configuration, Ray was in the best-possible position to supply authoritative information from the inside.
 Thanks, mate!!

 Many of Ray’s reminiscences may be found on John Lichnerowicz’s fascinating website which is devoted to a range of modelling-related subjects, including the ETA engines.
 Much of Ray’s information to be found there is focused upon his and Don Walker’s own efforts in the Class “B” team-race wars of the ‘50’s and early ’60’s, with a lot of emphasis on the technical side of team racing which falls beyond the scope of this more narrowly focused review of the production ETA 29 (and 19) engines.
 However, it is fascinating reading for those seeking the full details.
 Ray was kind enough to contact me directly to provide a great deal of additional information which is highly relevant to the present article.